bulatkhamitov/Probability-Theory-HW/README.md

 # Probability Theory Fall 2019

 * HW 1 is on check
+* HW 2 is on check
-* HW 2 is in proccess
+* HW 3 is in process